Office of the Assistant Secretary for Administration and Management, Department of Labor.

 4. Safeguard fiscal integrity, and promote the effective and efficient use of resources.

-This proposal will assist the Department's implementation of its Enterprise-Wide Shared Services Initiative.
+This rule will assist the Department's implementation of its Enterprise-Wide Shared Services Initiative.

 This rule is not an Executive Order 13771 regulatory action because this rule is not significant under Executive Order 12866.